Assia Wevill

-Assia Esther Wevill (née Gutmann; 15 May 1927 – 23 March 1969) was a German Jewish woman who escaped the Nazis at the beginning of World War II and emigrated to Palestine, via Italy, then later the United Kingdom, where she had an affair with the English poet Ted Hughes.
-While she was a successful advertising copywriter and a talented translator of poetry, she is mainly remembered in the context of her relationships with Sylvia Plath and Hughes.
+Assia Esther Wevill (née Gutmann; 15 May 1927 – 23 March 1969) was a German-Latvian woman who fled the Nazis at the outset of the Second World War due to her father's Jewish heritage.
+She emigrated to Tel Aviv, Mandatory Palestine (present day in Israel) with her family in 1939, and later settled in England, where she became romantically involved with the English poet Ted Hughes, who was married to American poet and novelist Sylvia Plath.
+While she was a successful advertising copywriter and a talented translator of poetry, she is mainly remembered in the context of her relationship with Sylvia Plath and Hughes.

 Early life and marriages

 Assia Gutmann was the daughter of a Jewish physician of Latvian origin, Lonya Gutmann, and a German Lutheran mother, Elisabeth "Lisa" (née Gaedeke).
 Her sister Celia was born on 22 September 1929.
-They escaped the Nazis at the beginning of World War II and immigrated to Palestine, now Israel.
+They fled the Nazis in 1939 and moved to Mandatory Palestine where she lived for eight years.
 She spent most of her youth in Tel Aviv.
 Described by friends and family as a free-spirited young woman, she would go out to dance at the British soldiers' club, where she met Sergeant John Steele, with whom she moved to London in 1946 and who became her first husband in 1947.

 According to her biographers, Yehuda Koren and Eilat Negev, "she had entered an essentially loveless marriage with an Englishman at the age of 20 – largely to enable her family to immigrate to England."
-The couple later immigrated to Vancouver, Canada, where Assia enrolled at the University of British Columbia and met the man who would become her second husband, Canadian economist Richard Lipsey.
-Assia and Steele divorced in 1949 and she married Lipsey in 1952.
+The couple later immigrated to Vancouver, Canada, where Gutmann enrolled at the University of British Columbia and met the man who would become her second husband, Canadian economist Richard Lipsey.
+Gutmann and Steele divorced in 1949 and she married Lipsey in 1952.

 In 1956, on a ship to London, she met the 21-year-old Canadian poet David Wevill.
-They began an affair and Assia divorced Lipsey; she married Wevill in 1960.
+They began an affair and Gutmann divorced Lipsey; she and Wevill married in 1960 to her death in 1969.

 Career

-Assia was linguistically gifted.
-She had a successful career in advertising and was an aspiring poet who published, under her maiden name Assia Gutmann, an English translation of the work of Israeli poet Yehuda Amichai.
+Wevill had a successful career in advertising and was an aspiring poet who published, under her maiden name Assia Gutmann, an English translation of the work of Israeli poet Yehuda Amichai.

 Ted Hughes

 In 1961, poets Ted Hughes and Sylvia Plath rented their flat in Chalcot Square, Primrose Hill, London, to Assia and David Wevill, and took up residence at North Tawton, Devon.
-Hughes was immediately struck with Assia, as she was with him.
+Hughes was immediately struck with Wevill, as she was with him.
 He later wrote: